SKYMAN44/Wallet-App/README.md

 ## Description
-Project purpose is to demonstrate usage of CleanSwift Architecture Also usage of IOS FileSystem and CoreData (currently in proccess of adding it)
+Project purpose is to demonstrate usage of CleanSwift Architecture Also usage of IOS FileSystem and CoreData

 ## Further Improvments
 - Switch from Float to NSDecimalNumber for storing currency